Coco Coir FAQ Canada — The Basics

 - Agricultural input distributors and soil blenders

 Because we manufacture and ship directly, we offer significantly better pricing than Canadian coco coir resellers.
-Pallet pricing, container pricing, and annual supply agreements all available.
 Request a wholesale quote — we respond within 24 hours.

 Yes — we strongly encourage commercial growers to trial our substrate before committing to a full season order.